Helpful Tips & Hints for Walking the Kumano Kodo

 NOTE: Sudden inclement weather occurs and may affect trail and road conditions severely.
 It is good to check with a weather service (see links below) and with your accommodation each day before you depart.

-SITE REFURBISHMENT: Nachisan: The three-storied pagoda partial closure
+SITE REFURBISHMENT: Nachisan: The three-storied pagoda interior closure for refurbishment from September 10 to end of December 2024 (estimated)

 BUS DETOUR: Koyasan Village: Between Koyasan Station and Senjuin-bashi via Nyonin-do from August 26, 2024.
 Indefinite road closure.